 Payments are targeted to provide assistance for production losses.
 However, if quality was taken into consideration under either insurance or Noninsured Crop Disaster Assistance Program (NAP) policy where production was adjusted, the adjusted production will be used when calculating assistance.

-(Expected Value of the Crop x WHIP+ Payment Factor*) – Value of Crop Harvested – Insurance Indemnity = Payment
+WHIP+ Payment = Expected Value of Crop x WHIP Factor - Actual Value of Crop Harvested x Payment Factor - NAP Payment or Crop Insurance Indemnity Received by Producer

 Find Your Local Service Center